MaterializeInc/materialize/doc/user/content/sql/system-catalog/mz_internal.md

 statement_logging_sample_rate TO 0`.
 Materialize may apply a lower sampling rate than the one set in this variable.

-Only users that have been granted the `mz_read_sql` role can access this view.
+Only superusers or users that have been granted the `mz_monitor` role can access this view.

 <!-- RELATION_SPEC mz_internal.mz_activity_log -->